Katharina of Hanau

-Catherine of Hanau also known as Katharina (25 January 1408 – 25 September 1460) was a German regent.
+Catherine of Hanau also known as Katharina (25 January 1408 – 25 September 1460) was a German countess regent.
 She was the regent of the County of Rieneck during the minority of her son from 1431 until 1434.
 She was the eldest daughter of Reinhard II, who would become the first Count of Hanau in 1429, and Catherine of Nassau-Beilstein (d.
 6 September 1459).

 Countess of Rieneck

 She first married in 1421, to Count Thomas II of Rieneck (before 1408 – 8 February 1431), who was twice a widower at that time, having been married before to Elisabeth of Henneberg and to Elisabeth of Castell.
 His first two marriages were childless.
 Catherine and Thomas were engaged on 14 October 1419.
 After their marriage, the pair resided at Wildenstein Castle.